Buying items at a collectables auction may appear to be a bit daunting, but placing a bid is actually very simple.

 ARRANGE FOR DELIVERY

-Unless instructions have otherwise been received before the sale, all lots will be despatched by Warwick and Warwick by the most appropriate means – and at the expense of the buyer.
+Unless instructions have otherwise been received before the sale, all lots will be despatched by Warwick and Warwick by the most appropriate means.
+Any carriage and import charges are at the expense of the buyer.

 If you’d like to discover the items which are for sale in our latest collectables auctions, browse our Online Catalogues now!
 To discuss placing a bid, please call 01926 499031 and enlist the help of our experts.